Thuleanx/thuleanx.github.io/_games/portal-knight.md

     return false;
 }

+// Apply slope friction if slope is not walkable.
+The returned value
-protected Vector3 adjustVelocityToSlope(Vector3 velocity, float slopeLimit) {
+// is the velocity adjusted to the slope. protected Vector3 adjustVelocityToSlope(Vector3 velocity, float slopeLimit) {
     var ray = new Ray(transform.position + Vector3.down * STANDARD_RAY_DISTANCE, Vector3.down);
     RaycastHit hitGround;